-- Cook the fusilli according to package directions until al dente.
+- Cook the fusilli pasta according to package directions until al dente.
 Drain completely.

-- Meanwhile, in a heavy bottom saucepan, melt the butter over low heat.
-Once completely melted, add in flour and whisk for 1 minute.
-Turn heat to medium, and add in the milk, while continuing to whisk.
-Allow milk to heat, but not boil (about 7 minutes).
+- Meanwhile, in a large heavy bottom saucepan, melt 4 tablespoons of butter over low heat.
+Once completely melted, whisk in flour and cook for 2-3 minutes.
+Turn the heat to medium, and add in the milk, while continuing to whisk.
+Allow the milk to heat, but not boil (about 7 minutes).

-- Once the milk is very hot (steaming, but not boiling), remove pot from heat.
-Slowly add in the cheese one handful at a time, continuing to stir.
-Add in cooked fusilli and stir together.
+- Once the milk is very hot (steaming, but not boiling), remove the saucepan from the heat.
+Slowly add in the shredded cheese one handful at a time, continuing to stir.
+Once all the cheese is melted, add in cooked fusilli and stir together.

-- Transfer mac & cheese to a greased 9 x 13" pan.
+- Transfer macaroni and cheese to a greased 9" x 13" pan.

-- Pulse the pretzels and spices in a food processor until they are a fine powder.
-Add in 2 tablespoons of room temperature butter until well combined.
-Sprinkle on top of mac & cheese.
+- Pulse the pretzels, garlic powder, Italian seasoning, and onion powder in a food processor until they are a fine powder.
+Add in the remaining 2 tablespoons of butter and pulse until well combined.
+Sprinkle on top of macaroni and cheese.

-- Bake uncovered for 30-35 minutes or until top is golden and bubbly.
+- Bake uncovered for 30-35 minutes or until the top is golden and bubbly.